LethalCompanyModding/.github/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at lethalcompanymodding@mamallama.dev or any Staff role on the community Discord server.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at lethalcompanymodding@mamallama.dev or by messaging LC Modmail on the Discord Server.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the